ruanbekker/ansible-playground/README.md

 my.workstation  ansible_connection=local
 ```

+Which you can see is using the local `ansible_connection`.
+You get a `ssh` and `local` connection, and for the demonstration we will be using the local connection as a starting point.

-And then we can use the `ping` module, to ensure that ansible can reach our `localhost` group or `my.laptop` target.
+Now we can use the `ping` module, to ensure that ansible can reach our `localhost` group or `my.laptop` target.

 To target the host only: